 The signs are all for the taking.

-The smell of a fresh kill at a particular spot as you drive by in the Jeep safari.
+The smell of a fresh kill at a particular spot as you drive by in a Jeep Safari.

 The abundance of pug marks everywhere, including outside the gate of our resort.
 Tiger scrap lying around nonchalantly on the ground.

-The hushed up conversations between guides and the hotel staff of sightings that have happened, just the other day, or better yet, just a few hours before.
+The hushed-up conversations between guides and the hotel staff, of sightings that have happened, just the other day, or better yet, only a few hours before.
 Loud enough for the guests to hear and be inquisitive about.

-It’s all very interesting.
+It’s all fascinating.
 It’s all very exciting.
-It’s all very entertaining.
+It’s all incredibly entertaining.

 But, is it true?

-I really want the sightings to be true.
-I really want to believe that a Tiger walked so close to our resort gate at night.
-But, there is a small, slight doubt that is omnipresent, lingering in the back of my mind.
+I really want the sightings to be real.
+I want to believe that a tiger walked so close to our resort gate at night.
+Still, there is a small, slight doubt that continues to linger on in the back of my mind.

-One of the primary reasons for this doubt is that everyone – okay most people I know – seem to have had the same experience as I mentioned above.
+One of the primary reasons for this doubt is that everyone – okay, most people I know – seem to have had the same experience.

-Almost everyone comes across pug marks, but not the tiger.
-The whole jeep stopping incidence happens with almost all jeeps.
-In fact the only tiger and elephant sightings that happened during our stay was by guests who were friends of the owner.
+Most people come across pug marks, but not the tiger.
+The whole jeep stopping incidence happens with almost all vehicles.
+In fact, the only tiger and elephant sightings that occurred during our stay was by guests who were friends of the owner.

 I know I am being overly critical and maybe even a tad jealous.
 It is after all a National Park and not a zoo.

 The entire reason for going to Corbett is to experience wildlife in its natural habitat.
-Whether the animals grace you with their presence is completely up to them.
+Whether the animals grace you with their presence is entirely up to them.

 It’s a gamble that each visitor takes.

 Some hit the jackpot, while others return home with photographs of monkeys, deer, leaves and flowers.
-If the whole thing is a facade, then I do find it hard to believe that there are people all over Corbett going around stamping pug marks across the park, or even dropping animal scrap everywhere.
+If the whole thing is a facade, then I do find it hard to believe that there are people all over Corbett National Park going around stamping pug marks or dropping animal scrap.

 If they are, I think they deserve a standing ovation for doing this day in and day out.